 Access a downloadable two-pager that describes the Network.

-If you have a question about research, practices, policies, or something else related to serving kinship/grandfamilies, you may use the Request Assistance button to submit a technical assistance request and someone from our technical assistance team will contact you to help.
+If you have a question about research, practices, policies, or something else related to serving kinship/grandfamilies, you may Request Assistance and someone from our team will contact you to help.

 The Grandfamilies & Kinship Support Network is supported by the Administration for Community Living (ACL), U.S. Department of Health and Human Services (HHS) as part of a financial assistance award totaling $9,950,000 with 95 percentage funded by ACL/HHS and $523,684 and 5 percentage funded by non-government sources.
 The contents are those of the authors and do not necessarily represent the official views of, nor an endorsement, by ACL/HHS, or the U.S. Government.